 The route quickly takes you into the hills.
 After leaving highways 101 and 1, a narrow, winding road with steep drop-offs awaits.
 While a joy to drive in a small car, Muir Woods Road is tight for larger vehicles and anything over 35 feet long is prohibited.
 There are no RV parking facilities at Muir Woods.

-Although the Monument is easily accessible from San Francisco, parking can pose a significant challenge during the summer and on holidays throughout the year.
+The Monument is easily accessible from San Francisco, but due to the crowds, the National Park Service instituted a reservation system for parking and the shuttle.
 Nearly one million visitors come to Muir Woods annually, with most of them arriving in the summer months.
-Our best advice is to arrive early in the morning.
+Reservations are now required, so make sure you book well in advance!
+Even with reservations, our best advice is to arrive early in the morning, as it is quieter and much more peaceful than the afternoon.
 Since we had flown from New Hampshire to San Francisco the previous day, our body clocks were still on eastern time; and we had no trouble waking up early!
-We arrived at 8 AM and parked in the last spot in the lot closest to the entrance.
-Another smaller parking lot (Muir Woods Lower Annex Parking) is a short walk away, but that lot fills up quickly as well.

 It is a good idea to bring a trail map since there are many options for hiking.
 Once inside the Monument, the main trail is the Redwood Creek Trail.
 This popular, shaded trail follows the winding Redwood Creek.
 Starting as a boardwalk, the first half-mile is wheelchair accessible and perfect for kids.